 - Prosthodontics (specialization in dental implants)

-It’s very important to schedule regular cleanings here at John Cherry DMD.
-Our dentists recommend twice a year.
-There are many problems that can exist without us knowing.
-Not only can we identify problems before they become painful and expensive, but we can also help to keep your smile looking fantastic.
+It’s very important to schedule regular cleanings here at Dental Innovations.
+Dr. Cherry can make a recommendation on you how often you should be coming in to best suit your dental health needs.
+Not all dental problems have obvious symptoms at first.
+Not only can we identify problems before they become painful and expensive, we can also help to keep your smile looking fantastic.
 We know how important it is to feel comfortable with your smile.
 This is why we offer many treatments to help improve patient aesthetics.

-Sixth-month cleanings are recommended for proper oral hygiene.
-At John Cherry DMD, an appointment will include a full oral examination, oral cancer exam, professional X-rays to catch cavities, and a full cleaning by our amazing hygienists.
+At Dr. John M. Cherry, DMD, an appointment will include a full oral examination, oral cancer exam, professional X-rays to catch cavities, and a full cleaning by our amazing hygienists.
 Your cleaning will remove tartar, debris, and plaque from your mouth.

-Professionals throughout the dental industry as well as the American Academy of Pediatric Dentistry (AAPD) recommend starting dental checkups as early as six months of age.
-On average, this is when a child’s teeth begin to show.
-Our dentists will be able to examine the health of your child’s first few teeth and make recommendations.
+Professionals throughout the dental industry as well as the American Academy of Pediatric Dentistry (AAPD) agree that a child’s first dental appointment should happen as early as six months of age.
+This is when the first baby teeth usually begin to show.
+Dr.Cherry will be able to assess the health of your child’s first few teeth and make recommendations for things like navigating teething periods, reducing the risk of decay, and good cleaning techniques.

-The dentist recommends at least every three months.
-If you’re using an electronic toothbrush, make sure to check the recommendation of the type of toothbrush because you may not have to change the head of the brush often.
-If a patient has gum disease, the dentist recommends that you change your brush more often than every three months.
-Also, after brushing, it’s very important to wash and rinse your brush out with hot water.
+Dr. Cherry recommends at least every three months.
+If you’re using an electronic toothbrush, make sure to check the recommendation for the type of toothbrush because you may not have to change the head of the brush as often.
+Other factors like gum disease might require changing toothbrushes more often.
+Also, after brushing, it’s very important to wash and rinse your brush out with hot water, then store it upright somewhere it can dry between uses.
 This will kill germs and bacteria and keep your toothbrush clean.

 - Abscessed teeth